nickzoic/nick.zoic.org/art/unconventional-numerics-probabilities/index.md

 Probabilities have an interesting property: they are bounded in the range `[0,1]`.
-There's a limited number of operations which it is sensible to do on probabilities, and those all maintain this boundry.
-For example, you can find the inverse of a property by subtracting it from 1
+There's a limited number of operations which it is sensible to do on probabilities, and those all maintain this boundary.
+For example, you can find the inverse of a property by subtracting it from 1:

 ```
 P(not A) = 1 - P(A)